calliope-project/ec_modules/docs/index.md

 - By providing an expanding collection of [high-quality modular workflows](./user_guide/modules.md) used for peer-reviewed research.
 - By providing a wide array of [wrappers](./user_guide/wrappers.md) for popular tools used in Energy System research.

-In essense, we wish to turn very complex models that are hard to maintain and re-use...
+In essence, we wish to turn very complex models that are hard to maintain and reuse...

 ![no modules](./images/not_modular.png)